Doctor of Ministry

 Thesis topics should be selected that will help the student become more effective in ministry, especially the ministry of bringing the gospel to every nation, reviving the Body of Christ in the West and mobilizing believers everywhere to reach the world for Christ.

-D. Min. students are expected to finish their studies within seven years.
-After that time, a non-refundable extension fee of US$200 per year will be applied.
+D. Min. students are expected to finish their studies within 5 years.
+After that time, a non-refundable extension fee of $500 per year will be applied.